stfc/PSyclone/doc/developer_guide/working_practises.rst

     performed; only the ``transform`` (performs the PSyclone transformations) and ``notebook`` (runs the various Jupyter notebooks) targets are used.

+ 3. All links within the Sphinx documentation (rst files) are checked (see note below);

- 3. The full test suite is run for Python versions 2.7, 3.5 and 3.8 but without the compilation checks.
+ 4. The full test suite is run for Python versions 2.7, 3.5 and 3.8 but without the compilation checks.

 Since we try to be good 'open-source citizens' we do not do any compilation testing using GitHub as that would use a lot more compute time.
 Instead, it is the responsibility of the developer and code reviewer to run these checks locally (see :ref:`compilation_testing`).

+Note that the link checking performed for the Sphinx documentation uses Sphinx's link-check functionality.
+Some URLs are excluded from this checking (due to outdated http server or pages requiring authentication) and this is configured in the ``conf.py`` file of each document.
+Note also that anchors on GitHub actually have "user-content-" prepended but this is not shown in the links displayed by the browser (see https://github.com/sphinx-doc/sphinx/issues/6779).
+Therefore, any links to such anchors provided in the rst sources *must include* this "user-content-" text when specifying an anchor.

 By default, the GitHub Actions configuration uses ``pip`` to install the dependencies required by PSyclone before running the test